Designing a Home Gym

-Last issue I went over the steps you should take before you purchase a home gym and the types of equipment available.
-This issue I'm going to tell you what you need to look for and a few of the companies you can choose from.
+Last issue, I went over the steps you should take before purchasing a home gym and the types of equipment available.
+In part two I'm going to tell you what you need to look for and a few of the companies you can choose from.

 There are seven things to consider when buying a home gym.
 Ignore any of these suggestions only if you like gambling with your money and your health.